Probing excited-state dynamics of transmon ionization: Ionization of high- transmons

 The dynamics of the transmon-resonator system under an external drive is governed by the Hamiltonian ($\hbar=1$)~\cite{koch2007, blais2021}

 In this expression, $E_{Jm}$, $E_C$, $\hat{n}_t$, $\hat{\varphi}_t$ and $n_g$ are respectively the Josephson energies, the charging energy, the charge operator, the phase operator, and the offset charge of the transmon.
 Moreover, $\omega_r$ and $\hat{a}$ are the bare frequency and annihilation operator of the resonator, while $\varepsilon(t)$ and $\omega_d$ are the amplitude and frequency of the capacitive drive on the resonator, respectively.
 The resonator has a linewidth $\kappa$.
 In the dispersive regime, it inherits a transmon-state-dependent frequency shift $\chi_j$ as well as Kerr $K_{r, \ket{j}}$ and higher-order nonlinearities for any nonzero coupling strength $g$~\cite{blais2021}. \Cref{eq:transverse_coupling_hamiltonian} includes higher harmonics of the Josephson potential that provide a more accurate description of the transmon spectrum~\cite{willsch2024, wang2025}.
-Two high-$E_J/E_C$ transmons are used in this work, $Q_A$ with $E_{J1}/E_C=275$ and $Q_B$ with $E_{J1}/E_C=235$.
-For both transmon-resonator pairs, the qubit frequency is lower than the resonator frequency; see \cref{sec: device_params} for the full set of parameters.
+Two high-$E_J/E_C$ transmons, $Q_A$ with $E_{J1}/E_C \approx 275$ and $Q_B$ with $E_{J1}/E_C \approx 235$, \rr{and a typical transmon $Q_C$ with $E_{J1}/E_C \approx 55$} are used in this work.
+For \rr{all} transmon-resonator pairs, the qubit frequency is lower than the resonator frequency; see \cref{sec: device_params} for the full set of parameters.

-Because of this choice of qubit-resonator detuning and the weak transmon-resonator coupling strength $g/2\pi \sim \qty{30}{\MHz}$, the dispersive shifts are small, and ionization occurs at large photon numbers in these devices~\cite{dumas2024}.
+Because of this choice of qubit-resonator detuning and of the weak transmon-resonator coupling strength $g/2\pi \sim \qty{30}{\MHz}$, the dispersive shifts are small, and ionization occurs at large photon numbers in these devices~\cite{dumas2024}.
 As a result, the dimension of the full transmon-resonator Hilbert space required to model and simulate the experiment is prohibitively large.
 However, previous works have shown that the coherent state $\alpha(t)$ in the resonator generated by the readout tone approximately results in an effective classical drive acting on the transmon~\cite{cohen2023, lledo2023, khezri2023, dumas2024}; see \cref{fig: 1_concepts}(b).
 In that case, the effective semiclassical Hamiltonian for the transmon is